Shop our Editor's Picks for the Season here!

 7. Do not pour resin down a drain.

-8. Use goggles to protect the eyes when polishing and sanding with a high speed drill.
-Use a face mask to protect lungs from dust when sanding with a high speed drill.
+8. Use goggles to protect the eyes when polishing and sanding with an orbital sander.
+Use a face mask to protect lungs from dust when sanding with an orbital sander.

 How to embed objects in clear resin